angelalcordo/ETH-FUNCTION-AND-ERRORS/README.md

 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., CruzVoting.sol).
+Save the file with a .sol extension (e.g., AlcordoBookBuy.sol).
 Copy and paste the following code into the file:

 ```javascript
 pragma solidity ^0.8.0;